 For Darker Areas or Where Space is Limited

-Our Mirror Chimes will reflect light, the surrounding environment as well as the players for an added fun element, visual stimulation and promote self-awareness.
+Our Mirror Chimes will reflect light, the surrounding environment, and the players for an added fun element, visual stimulation, and promote self-awareness.
 What a ‘bright’ idea!
 Great for a courtyard garden or sensory area.
-Arranged in the pentatonic c-major scale (C3-C5) their universal mounting brackets allow them to be fixed to virtually any surface.
+Arranged in the pentatonic c-major scale (C3-C5), their universal mounting brackets allow them to be fixed to virtually any surface.
 Read More...

-Being outside is necessary for well-being and enjoyment of life itself and a number of Care and Nursing Homes are seeing the benefits of creating dementia friendly sensory gardens for residents and visitors to enjoy, creating little sanctuaries that appeal to all the senses through the creative use of colours, smells, textures and sounds.
+Being outside is necessary for well-being and enjoyment of life itself, and several Care and Nursing Homes are seeing the benefits of creating dementia-friendly sensory gardens for residents and visitors to enjoy, creating little sanctuaries that appeal to all the senses through the creative use of colors, smells, textures, and sounds.

-Music therapists and therapy programs are increasingly using drums and rhythm to promote healing and self-expression.
-Drumming can be very therapeutic, helping us to get in touch with our inner selves as well as being a fun way to relax and rejuvenate our mind, body and soul.
-Recent research indicates that drumming accelerates physical healing, boosts the immune system and produces feelings of well being.
+Music therapists and therapy programs increasingly use drums and rhythm to promote healing and self-expression.
+Drumming can be very therapeutic, helping us connect with our inner selves and being a fun way to relax and rejuvenate our minds, body, and soul.
+Recent research indicates that drumming accelerates physical healing, boosts the immune system, and produces feelings of well-being.

-Outdoor Musical Instruments in the playground provide a non-threatening and fun outlet for creative and emotional expression and through the medium of music many essential life skills can be learned.
-Music can have a profound effect on anyone, but the benefits of exposing a child with special needs to music can be huge.
+Outdoor Musical Instruments in the playground provide a non-threatening and fun outlet for creative and emotional expression.
+Through the medium of music, many essential life skills can be learned.
+Music can profoundly affect anyone, but the benefits of exposing a child with disabilities to music can be huge.
 Outdoor musical instruments help create genuinely inclusive play spaces and play opportunities for children who may not usually have access to all equipment.

-Outdoor music projects often start with a vision of an individual person or a small group of people who share a passionate belief that music is something that absolutely everyone in their local community should have the opportunity to access and enjoy.
+Outdoor music projects often start with a vision of a person or a small group of people who passionately believe that music is something absolutely everyone in their local community should have the opportunity to access and enjoy.
 Thinking of taking the plunge?
-This guide has been written to assist anyone tasked with delivering a music project for his or her community and help you bring your project ideas to life.
+This guide has been written to assist anyone tasked with delivering an inclusive music project for their community and help you bring your project ideas to life.

-A music park or musical trail will provide a place for individuals, families or groups of friends to stroll, unwind and create music together in a fun and carefree way.
-They’re a great way to encourage more people involved in music making and provide interactive sculpture for visitors to enjoy a family-friendly experience.
+A music park or musical trail will provide a place for individuals, families, or groups of friends to stroll, unwind and create music together in a fun and carefree way.
+They’re a great way to encourage more people to get involved in music-making and provide an interactive sculpture for visitors to enjoy a family-friendly experience.
 By following our guide, design an inclusive playground that will promote enriching play experiences for all.

-The play equipment industry is constantly changing - with new products, materials and components being introduced to the market every year.
-New designs are helping to change our approach to the way children play, with play professionals and manufacturers continuing to push the envelope in play equipment design.
-Conjointly, playground safety has significantly improved over the past 25 years, through considerable improvements in the design of playground equipment and the introduction of industry standards.
+The play equipment industry is constantly changing - with new products, materials, and components being introduced to the market every year.
+New designs are helping to change our approach to how children play, with play professionals and manufacturers continuing to push the envelope in play equipment design.
+Conjointly, playground safety has significantly improved over the past 25 years through considerable improvements in the creation of playground equipment and the introduction of industry standards.

-The changes in playground standards seem to go some way in recognising the diverse and current trends in play equipment design, thinking beyond the typical climber, slide, and swing.
-With a welcome advance in helping communities succeed in creating inclusive play environments, the standards now recognise new equipment that children of all abilities can easily play on and love - such as musical instruments.
+The changes in playground standards seem to go some way in recognizing the diverse and current trends in play equipment design, thinking beyond the typical climber, slide, and swing.
+With a welcome advance in helping communities succeed in creating inclusive play environments, the standards now recognize new equipment that children of all abilities can easily play on and love - such as musical instruments.